 - 5:00 pm – Miguelito Valdes Trio

 There is an artisan market along the waterfront where local and other BC artists and artisans have all sorts of artwork and products for sale on both weekends of the festival.
-Note: The market only takes place on the weekends – not weekdays.
+Note: The market takes place only on the weekends.

-The same as the year before, on both Saturdays of the festival in 2025 the market is open from 11:00 am until 6:00 pm and on Sundays from 11:00 am until 5:00 pm.
-The market also runs from noon until 7:00 pm on Friday, July 18th.
+The same as the year before, on both Saturdays of the festival in 2025 the market was open from 11:00 am until 6:00 pm and on Sundays from 11:00 am until 5:00 pm.
+The market also ran from noon until 7:00 pm on Friday, July 18th.

-For more information about the market and the list of vendors in 2025, see the Artisan Market page.
+See the Artisan Market page for more information about the market and the list of vendors in 2025.

 Harrison Festival Workshops

 There are a number of interesting workshops to choose from at the Harrison Festival of the Arts.
-Most workshops cost a minimum $2 donation, but the drum making this year cost up to $149.
+Most workshops cost a minimum $2 donation, but the drum making in 2025 cost up to $149.

-In 2025 there are workshops scheduled for select days of the festival.
+This past year there were workshops scheduled for select days of the festival.
 See below for details.

 Saturday to Sunday, July 12th to July 20th, 2025